ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression.md

 ##### Classes

-Classes encapsulate code and data into `[<cept>]`_objects_ of programmer-defined `[<cept>]`_data types_.
-The term `[<cept>]`_class_ is synonymous with the term `[<cept>]`_type_, and the two terms are frequently used interchangeably.
+Classes encapsulate code and data into _objects_ of programmer-defined _data types_.
+The term _class_ is synonymous with the term _type_, and the two terms are frequently used interchangeably.

 We know data have types.
 So, why do classes also encapsulate code along with the data?
 Because a type allows some operations and not others, thus making code a part of the definition of the type.
 For example, integers and strings allow completely different operations.
-Their operation sets are actually completely `[<cept>]`_disjoint_.
+Their operation sets are actually completely _disjoint_.
 The overloaded `+` operator does not change that, since it means _addition_ for integers and _concatenation_ for strings.
 We cannot meaningfully add strings the way we add integers, nor concatenate integers the way we concatenate strings.
-The `[<cept>]`_class methods_ comprise an exhaustive set of the operations that can be applied to objects of the class (aka type).
+The _class methods_ comprise an exhaustive set of the operations that can be applied to objects of the class (aka type).
 In fact, the methods are a stronger determinant of the type than the data fields, as those can be changed without changing the input-output contract of the methods.

 ##### Namespaces